It’s worse taking meaningless action than to take no action at all.

 In my opinion, the Paris Agreement is one big hoax that comes at the expense of real climate change reform!

-Ultimately, global warming (or less controversially we can speak in terms of “air pollution”) will end the same way slavery did… innovation.
+Ultimately, global warming (or less controversially we can speak in terms of “pollution”) will end the same way slavery did… innovation.
 Slavery ended because slave labor was more expensive and less productive than cheap labor.

-Slavery ended because of the Industrial Revolution; Air pollution will end because of a Green Revolution.
+Slavery ended because of the Industrial Revolution; Pollution will end because of a Green Revolution.

 Politicians can put policies in place that incentivize green innovation, such as by raising gas taxes or carbon taxes and then using that money to build more public transportation and green cities.
-In other words, I agree with Elon Musk whose company benefited from green subsidies, but who even he ultimately believes subsidies aren’t the way to go…
+In other words, I agree with Elon Musk whose company has benefited from green subsidies, but he is against them…

 Me & other private money funded Tesla for first 7 years, got IPO+ govt money for 3, now paid back.
 Yes, carbon tax would be a better way. — Elon Musk, tweet